HoerTech-gGmbH/openMHA/README.md

 - texlive
 - texlive-latex-extra

-## Known Issues
+## Known issues
 * There are some known issues with Octave under macOS.
-The mha gui may not work correctly with octave.
+The openMHA gui may not work correctly with octave.
 As an alternative Matlab can be used.
 * The qjackctl version provided by the JackOSX distribution is rather old.
-The user must replace the default Server Path setting with the absolute path to jackdmp (default: /usr/local/bin/jackdmp) (May not be necessary any more, check for yourself)
+The user must replace the default Server Path setting with the absolute path to jackdmp (default: /usr/local/bin/jackdmp) (May not be necessary any more, check for yourself).

 * On some Apple machines jack needs to be run with root privileges to get real-time priority.